briancpark/mm/README.md

 sudo apt install intel-mkl
 ```
 2. Additionally, you have to install IntelMPI for communication algorithms in ScaLAPACK MKL to work properly.
 Installation guide can be found [here](https://software.intel.com/content/www/us/en/develop/tools/oneapi/hpc-toolkit/download.html?operatingsystem=linux&distributions=aptpackagemanager).
-3. Additionally, set environent variables in the shell.
-(This will be needed later if you want to compile C/C++ programs with MKL library)
+3. Set environent variables in the shell.
+(This will be needed later if you want to compile C/C++ programs with MKL library):
 ```sh
 export MKL_LIB_DIR=/opt/intel/compilers_and_libraries/linux/mkl/lib/intel64
 export MKL_INCLUDE_DIR=/opt/intel/compilers_and_libraries/linux/mkl/include